8000i Yield Monitors

 Universal Yield Monitor compatible with any make or model combine.

 The Loup 8000i Yield Monitor is a Simple, Straight Forward system and can be used for all Makes and Models of Combines, regardless of the age.
-Optical yield sensors collect yield information while our FG moisture sensor gathers the crop moisture readings.
+Optical yield sensors collect yield information while our moisture sensor gathers the crop moisture readings.
 GPS receiver and data card are available to log and create field maps with a variety of different mapping software.
 Expect the best results with the least amount of calibration needed.

 - Yield (Bushels per Acre)